Cottage Pie

 Assemble Pie

-2. Once the beef mixture has cooled slightly, transfer it into a large baking dish (approximately 30cm x 25cm).
-You can skip this step if you have made your pie in an oven-safe pan.
+2. Once the beef mixture has cooled slightly, transfer it into a large baking dish (approximately 30 x 25 cm or 12 x 10″).
+You can skip this step if you have made your filling in an oven-safe pan.

 3. Spoon the mashed potato on top of the beef mixture and use the back of a spoon to spread it out evenly.
 Do this while the mashed potato is hot, as it’s much easier to spread.
 Use a fork to rough up the surface gently.

-4. Sprinkle it with parmesan cheese.
+4. Sprinkle with Parmesan cheese.
 Bake for 30 minutes or until the topping is golden and crispy.

 Notes